xtrcode/go-ask-stackoverflow/README.md

 `$ go build -o ask main.go`

-Now you can move the executable to your preffered location (e.g. `/usr/bin`) and just
+Now you can move the executable to your preferred location (e.g. `/usr/bin`) and just

 ## Enjoy
 `& ask what every you want`